 “So?
 Why should I care?”
 Oh, I felt so proud that I was able to say that and be as annoying as she was.
 My confidence was gaining its momentum.
 In fact, I was then wondering where did the idea that I was a coward come from?
 Surely, it was NORMAL for a kid like me to feel a little bit lost and nervous on the first day of school…but SURELY that should not be enough reason (or jus-ti-fi-ca-tion as Aunty Mina loved to say in her lawyer-like manner) to feel that I was a coward (clever and honest or otherwise).

-Before I met her, I had always thought that I was mild mannered (which probably contributed to my twisted thinking that I was a coward, since cowards would be too scared to behave otherwise), especially since I always got what I want from the very moment I asked for something, that there was never a need to annoy anyone into agreeing with me.
+Before I met her, I had always thought that I was mild mannered (which probably contributed to my twisted thinking that I was a coward, since cowards would be too scared to behave otherwise), especially since I always got what I wanted from the very moment I asked for something, that there was never any need to annoy anyone into agreeing with me.
 My two best friends in the world, Hassan and Ali, were forever nodding their heads in confirmation of whatever I said and they were always easily persuaded into all my brilliant schemes.
 There was never a need for me to annoy them this way.
 So, before meeting this curious beast with a ponytail, I had no reason to behave in any other way but mild.

 But this snotty-nosed little girl had clearly asked for it.
 And I would die (not really, I was not that courageous yet) before I would let her terrorize me into silence.